 - 1. All individuals, including children, parents/guardians, and visitors must be screened upon arrival. - Screening must include observations, verbal questionnaire using the COVID-19 Screening Tool for Students and Children in School and Child Care, and body temperature check via thermometer.
 Deny entry to any person who has any of the symptoms outlined in the COVID-19 Screening Tool, does not pass the screening, or has a temperature above 37.8 °C. - 3.
 The COVID-19 Screening Tool for Students and Children in School and Child Care must be made available to all parents.
-An up-to-date version of the screening tool is available on Little Leaders website at littleleaders.ca.
+An up-to-date version of the screening tool is available on the Government of Ontario's website.

 - 4. All home child cares must maintain daily records of screening results.
 Records are to be kept on the premises.
 This may be recorded on the front-door checklist sheet. - 5.
-Any individual who is symptomatic, does not pass screening, or has been advised to self-isolate by the local public health unit must not be permitted to attend the program and should stay at home (this includes children, home child care providers and those ordinarily resident/regularly at the home child care premises). - 6.
-Children should have a note from a parent and/or doctor, if a child persists with a COVID-19 symptom that is medically recognized to not be related to COVID-19 (i.e asthma). - 7.
-Child care providers should be performing the screening (not other residents of the home, nor volunteers, nor students), and should take appropriate precaution when screening.
-Proper precaution includes maintaining a physical distance of at least 2 meters (6 feet) whenever possible from those being screened, being separated by a physical barrier, wearing personal protective equipment (PPE) such as a mask and face shield. - 8.
-Thermometers must be thoroughly and properly disinfected between uses on different children/individuals.
-This includes all thermometer types. - 9.
-Alcohol-based hand sanitizer containing at least 60% alcohol content should be placed at all screening stations.
-Dispensers should not be in locations that can be accessed by young children. - 10.
+Any individual who is symptomatic, does not pass screening, or has been advised to self- isolate by the local public health unit must not be permitted to attend the program and should stay at home (this includes children, home child care providers and those ordinarily resident/regularly at the home child care premises). - 6.
+Children should have a note from a medical professional, if a child persists with a COVID-19 symptom that is medically recognized to not be related to COVID-19 (i.e asthma). - 7.
+Child care providers should perform the screening (not other residents of the home, nor volunteers, nor students), and should take appropriate precaution when screening.
+Proper precaution includes maintaining a physical distance of at least 2 meters (6 feet) whenever possible from those being screened, being separated by a physical barrier, wearing personal protective equipment (PPE) such as a mask and faceshield. - 8.
+Thermometers must be thoroughly and properly disinfected between uses on different children/individuals if touched by anyone other than the provider (i.e underarm thermometer or touched by a child/individual). - Alcohol-based hand sanitizer containing at least 60% alcohol content should be placed atall screening stations.
+Dispensers should not be in locations that can be accessed by young children during the day. - 10.
 Parents and guardians should be reminded of all requirements when children are first registered for the program and through visible signage at the entrances and drop-off areas. - 11.
-As much as possible, parents should not go past the front door screening area. - 12.
 All attendance records must be kept accurate and up-to date for contact tracing records in case of possible outbreak.